 We also couldn't resist a return visit to Pewit's Nest state natural area.
 It's an even narrower gorge, a mere slit covered by a canopy of cedar, hemlock and birch.

-In fall, their leaves blanket the dozens of tiny terraces that form its moist walls and also the pool of black water at its mouth.
+In fall, colorful leaves blanket the dozens of tiny terraces that form its moist walls and also the pool of black water at its mouth.

-All three parks are on our Greatest hits of the Ice Age story.
+All three parks are described in our Greatest hits of the Ice Age story.